 Local economy.
 The City of Terrell Hills enjoys a favorable economic environment and leading indicators point to continued growth.
-In December 2019, the unemployment rate was 2.1%.
-Within the City limits, the labor market includes a workforce of approximately 3,693 well trained workers.
+In December 2020, the unemployment rate was 6.4%.
+While an increase from recent years, the unemployment rate is better than the national average.
+Within the City limits, the labor market includes a workforce of approximately 3,700 well trained workers.

 The City of Terrell Hills is a primarily residential community with very little commercial activity.
-There is a small, steady stream of revenue from sales tax of a few local businesses.
+There is a small, steady stream of revenue from sales tax of a few local businesses and deliveries to homes.